AlexanderWagnerDev/keyhelp-dark-mode/README.md

 # KeyHelp Dark Mode – Neutral Gray Theme

 This repository provides a custom **dark mode CSS theme** for the KeyHelp control panel.
-The focus is on a neutral gray look (no strong blue tint), good contrast and readability, including code editors and disabled controls.
+A CSS theme that turns the KeyHelp interface into a dark, neutral gray style with clearly readable text and a customized code editor.

 ## Features